19 years of WordPress, and all that jazz

-It’s been 18 years since WordPress was released to the world.
-To celebrate the 18th birthday of WordPress, which is on May 27, let’s look at each of the major releases and what came afterward, examining the successes and a few controversies that happened along the way.
+It’s been 19 years since WordPress was released to the world.
+To celebrate the 19th birthday of WordPress on May 27th, let’s look at each of the major releases and what came afterward, examining the successes and a few controversies that happened along the way.

 Launch of WordPress, ‘Miles Davis’ 2003-2005